SAP-samples/btp-developer-guide-cap/documentation/eventing/deploy/kyma/deploy-app-to-kyma.md

 1. Log in to your Kyma cluster.

+2. Do the productive build for your application from the project's root directory, which writes into the `gen` folder  using the below command:

+    ```sh
+    cds build --production
+    ```

-2. Execute one of the below commands based on the integration scenarios
+3. Execute one of the below commands based on the integration scenarios

   a.
-For deploying the Incident Mnaagement Application together with SAPS/4HANA Cloud
+For deploying the Incident Management Application together with SAPS/4HANA Cloud

     ```sh
-    helm upgrade --install incident-management --namespace incidents-namespace ./chart \
+    helm upgrade --install incident-management --namespace incidents-namespace ./gen/chart \
       --set-file xsuaa.jsonParameters=xs-security.json --set-file s4-hana-cloud.jsonParameters=bupa.json --set-file s4-hana-cloud-messaging.jsonParameters=s4cems.json --set-file event-mesh.jsonParameters=event-mesh.json
     ```

   b.
-For deploying the Incident Mnaagement Application together with Mock Server
+For deploying the Incident Management Application together with Mock Server

     ```sh
-    helm upgrade --install incident-management --namespace incidents-namespace ./chart \
+    helm upgrade --install incident-management --namespace incidents-namespace ./gen/chart \
       --set-file xsuaa.jsonParameters=xs-security.json --set-file event-mesh.jsonParameters=event-mesh.json
     ```